Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions

-Under fairly general assumptions, the \pl{} inequality (which is compatible with non-isolated minima) ensures stability of minima and linear convergence for first-order methods, as recalled in the previous section.
-We now assume $\mfc$ is $\smooth{2}$ and investigate super-linear convergence to non-isolated minima.
+Under fairly general assumptions, the \pl{} condition (which is compatible with non-isolated minima) ensures stability of minima and linear convergence for first-order methods, as recalled in the previous section.
+We now assume $\mfc$ is $\smooth{2}$ and investigate superlinear convergence to non-isolated minima.

 A natural starting point is Newton's method which, in spite of terrible global behavior~\citep{jarre2016simple}, enjoys quadratic convergence to a \emph{non-singular} minimum, provided the method is initialized sufficiently close.
 Unfortunately, this does not extend to non-isolated minima.